-Reshaping the Sears Personal Shopper
+Reshaping the Sears Personal Shopper mobile experience

 This is my story of designing ‘Personal Shopper’—a mobile app that empowers relationships between the customers and their Personal Shoppers.